-Yeah, and in those, you know, any, any victory, any win that you can have in bringing people together, you know, even as, however small is a win, so that’s totally like, you know, I love that two degree angle and over the, you know, two degree angle over the course of the entire Atlantic Ocean, you know, put someone on a whole new trajectory.
-And what we’re really trying to do is put people on new trajectories, get rid of the, you know, being under the pressure of litigation, or a lawsuit of any kind, you know, is really can be a disruptive thing in someone’s life.
-So, you know, money is one thing, but moving forward peace, you know, what’s best for their kids, you know, prospect in a new life, you know, all these things need to be considered.
+Yeah, and in those, you know, any, any victory, any win that you can have in bringing people together, you know, even as, however small is a win, so that’s totally like, you know, I love that two-degree angle and over the, you know, two-degree angle over the course of the entire Atlantic Ocean, you know, put someone on a whole new trajectory.
+And what we’re really trying to do is put people on new trajectories, get rid of them, you know, being under the pressure of litigation, or a lawsuit of any kind, you know, it really can be a disruptive thing in someone’s life.
+So, you know, money is one thing, but moving forward peace, you know, what’s best for their kids, you know, the prospect in a new life, you know, all these things need to be considered.
 And I love how, you know, you start by, you know, diving deep into those sorts of questions, so that you can find out what the person really wants, whether they know it or not.
 The other thing

 Alice Shikina, Mediator 6:22